BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_08.md

 You'll notice that there are now two mirrors.
 Move them in the light, switch it in the dark, then move them again in the darkness.
 You'll see outlines of the mirrors left over, and using the activated Purple Crystal will move all mirrors from their current locations to their previous locations.
 Keep this in mind as we solve the future puzzles.

-Our next goal will be hitting Green.
+Our next goal will be hitting Green, but to do so, we need to make use of the Purple Crystal.
 Position the crystals in the light, then move them like so:

 !img("citae_prisma_2.jpg")

-Activate the purple crystal.
-Next, you'll want to move one mirror into place such that a well timed Purple Crystal activation will allow the light to reach Green.
+This should light up the purple crystal - don't activate it yet though.
+Using the Purple Crystal will reset the mirrors to the positions of their shadows from the light, but requires timing: you'll want to move one mirror into place such that a well timed Purple Crystal activation will allow the light to reach Green.
 The image below shows the direction the light will travel - you must time your use of the Purple Crystal while the light is in the red zone in order to succeed.
-Turn off speed up for these puzzles.
+I recommend turning off speed up for these puzzles.

 !img("citae_prisma_3.jpg")

-Activate the crystal, then smash the debris on the puzzle board.
+Activate the Green Crystal, then smash the debris on the puzzle board.
 Our next mission will be to activate the Blue and Green crystals at the same time - note that using the prism in the center will reset all crystals but Purple.
 We now have a beam that goes left out of the prism, so that's useful.
 First, you'll need to place the mirrors in the light, then move them into place in the dark.
 First, you'll need to charge Purple like before, so set it up like this:

 !img("citae_prisma_4.jpg")